 Vice President Education and Welfare - Works to ensure the University is always providing the best academic experience possible, helping students to get the most out of their degree.
 As well as this, they support your overall health and happiness during your time at Bucks, making sure you have access to any help and key services you may need during your time at the University.

 Vice President Student Involvement - Works to ensure your extra-curricular life at Bucks is one that thrives thanks to the Big Deal, rolling out free sports, societies, recreational activities, additional skills training, events and much more, helping to remove any barriers to participation.

-Nominations for #BSUelections open at 10am Monday 11th January and will run until noon Friday 12 February 2021.
-An online, mandatory candidate briefing will then take place on Monday 15th February at 5pm.
-Online campaigning can begin immediately after this meeting with voting from 10am Monday 1 March - noon Friday 5th February with results announced later that evening.
+Nominations for #BSUelections open at 10am Monday 11 January and will run until noon Friday 12 February 2021.
+An online, mandatory candidate briefing will then take place on Wednesday 17 February at 5pm.
+Online campaigning can begin immediately after this meeting with voting opening from 10am Monday 1 March - noon Friday 5th February with results announced later that evening.

 If you do any questions regarding #BSUelections, please do not hesitate to get in touch with a member of the team at email@example.com and they will be more than happy to help.
 To find out more information about a role, simply click on one of the positions.
 To do this, you will need to ensure you are logged in.

 Our 2021 Elections Week open's from 10am Monday 1 March and ends noon Friday 5 March 2021 and for the first time ever, will be taking place completely online.
 This page is also where you'll be able to come and cast your vote during the above period.
 Should you have any difficulties during the voting period, please email firstname.lastname@example.org.

 Ready to lead your Union or know someone who could?